 Our little “town” was quite festive itself but once we arrived in the centre of London we were in awe.
 The streets were buzzing with life and many had incredible light displays hanging above.
 The windows of the famous shops like Harrods and Harvey Nichols were absolute masterpieces of Christmas scenes, and the old English pubs were serving up mulled wine and playing carols.

 Then there were the markets!
 It’s impossible to name everything there is to see in London at Christmastime but be sure not to miss Covent Garden, Borough Market, Carnaby Street, Hamley’s Toy Store, and Winter Wonderland in Hyde Park.
-For more ideas click here to read how we spent our days house sitting in London during this festive time.

 7. Milan, Italy